 Radiation therapy is a highly effective and relatively safe way to destroy cancer cells that may still remain in your breast after surgery.
 In radiation therapy, a special kind of high-energy beam is delivered to the cancer cells either externally by a machine or internally by implanted pellets or seeds.
-If you have a lumpectomy, you will almost certainly be recommended radiation therapy.
-If you have a mastectomy, you may also receive radiation, depending on the size of your tumor or the extent of your cancer.

 If you are pregnant, or unable to commit to a daily treatment schedule for several weeks, you are not a candidate for radiation therapy.